 Epoch 20:

-Class-Conditioned UNet Link to heading
+Class-Conditioned UNet #

 To further improve the model, I add class-conditioning, allowing the generation of specific digits.
 Class information is represented as a one-hot encoded vector and processed via a fully connected layer.